Jesus the Game Changer

 John Rinehart is a California-based writer and speaker and the author of Gospel Patrons.
 With a background in both business and ministry, John now speaks and writes full-time to help ministries, churches, and individuals accomplish the good works God has given them to do.
 His messages help business and ministry leaders pursue a passion for Jesus and find their part to play in the Great Commission.

-Jossy Chacko is the Founder and International Director of Empart, an organisation that seeks to see the unreached people of Asia transformed through the planting of churches by indigenous Christian leaders.
+Jossy Chacko is the Founder and International Director of Empart, an organisation that seeks to see the unreached people of Asia transformed through sharing the Good News.
 Jossy’s life was changed forever by an encounter with an eight year old homeless boy from the slums of Delhi, culminating in the establishment of Empart in 1998.

 Mary Jo Sharp